 Includes an example of NIH’s “Other Support” documentation.

-You must use FORMS-H forms for NIH grant applications with due dates on or after January 25, 2023.
-NIH forms and instructions have also been updated to support the new sharing requirements.
-This checklist will help you navigate the changes.
+As of January 25, 2023, the new NIH Data Management and Sharing (DMS) Policy is in effect.
+You must use FORMS-H forms for NIH grant proposals after this date.
 See Writing a DMS Plan for the details on what to include in a Plan.
 Note that any costs to support data management and sharing should be accounted for in either the R&R Detailed Budget Form or the PHS 398 Modular Budget Form along with a brief justification of those costs.
 See Budgeting for DMS and the Application Instructions for details.